Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Discrete-time QW and localization

-Disorder is introduced in the discrete-time quantum walk evolution by using randomized quantum coin operation.
-Anderson localisation can be simulated using DTQW by using position dependent randomized quantum coin operation called spatial disordered Discrete-time quantum walk.
-A weak localisation can be simulated by using time dependent randomized quantum coin operation called temporal disorder in discrete-time quantum walk.
+{\textbf{Disorder induced localization:}} Disorder is introduced in the discrete-time QW evolution by using randomized quantum coin operation.
+Anderson localization can be simulated using spatial disorder in QW and weak localization can be simulated by using temporal disorder in QW.